 Finally, I see a lot of people trek into Brooklyn for a slice of cheesecake from Junior’s.
 An alternative is Eileen’s Cheesecake in SoHo.
 I like Eileen’s because SoHo is a really cool fashion hub of the city, but also because it is close to America’s first pizzeria in Lombardi’s.
 For those traveling without kids, another food option across the street is La Esquina.
 On the surface, also known as street level, it is a really good taqueria and restaurant, but if you call ahead and are a little lucky, you can also make a reservation at their underground hidden brasserie.
 SoHo is also the first neighborhood I lived in New York City so it holds a special place for me.

-4. Non touristy things to do in NYC: Drinking - where is the best place to grab a drink in New York?
+4. Where is the best place to grab a drink in New York?

 Rather than force you to choose one over the other, below are a few general suggestions and drink options in the city: